 - 1 The TNC positions the tool over the starting point of machining.
 The TNC locates the starting point next to the first point defined in the contour subprogram, offset by the tool diameter. - 2 The TNC then moves the tool to the first plunging depth.
 The tool approaches the workpiece on a tangential path or on a straight line at the milling feed rate Q12.
 A finishing allowance programmed for the side is taken into account.
-(The approaching behavior depends on the parameter ConfigDatum, CfgGeoCycle, apprDepCylWall.) - 3 At the first plunging depth, the tool mills along the programmed contour at the milling feed rate Q12 until the contour train is completed. - 4 The tool then departs the ridge wall on a tangential path and returns to the starting point of machining. - 5 Steps 2 to 4 are repeated until the programmed milling depth Q1 is reached. - 6 Finally, the tool retracts in the tool axis to the clearance height or to the position last programmed before the cycle (depending on the parameter ConfigDatum, CfgGeoCycle, posAfterContPocket).
+(The approaching behavior depends on the parameter ConfigDatum, CfgGeoCycle, apprDepCylWall.) - 3 At the first plunging depth, the tool mills along the programmed contour at the milling feed rate Q12 until the contour train is completed. - 4 The tool then departs the ridge wall on a tangential path and returns to the starting point of machining. - 5 Steps 2 to 4 are repeated until the programmed milling depth Q1 is reached. - 6 Finally, the tool retracts in the tool axis to the clearance height.